markcerqueira/euler/README.md

 ```
 // Answers omitted to avoid spoiler alerts.
+Problem20: XX in 11 ms
+Problem19: XX in 6 ms
 Problem67: XX in 18 ms
 Problem18: XX in 1 ms
 Problem17: XX in 5 ms